Skip to content

 The Immigration and Nationality Act does not explicitly define good moral character.
 The regulations don't either, but instead provide that USCIS must decide the issue “on a case-by-case basis taking into account the elements enumerated in [the regulation defining when an applicant does not have good moral character] and the standards of the average citizen in the community of residence.”
 See 8 C.F.R. § 316.10(a)(2).

-What does this mean?
-In practice, it means that USCIS will assume a naturalization applicant has good moral character (GMC) if he or she does not have a criminal history or other misconduct.
+In practice, this means that USCIS will assume a naturalization applicant has good moral character (GMC) if he or she does not have a criminal history or other misconduct.
 Applicants who do have a history of bad acts may be permanently or temporary ineligible to prove GMC.
-Applicants with less serious misconduct may need to prove that it resulted from extenuating circumstances.
+Applicants with less serious misconduct may need to prove that the misconduct resulted from extenuating circumstances.

 When Must GMC Be Shown?